SyedAfrozPasha/Javascript/README.md

 * **_First Class Functions:_**

   Everything you can do with other types you can do with functions.
 We can assign them to variables, pass them around as parameters to other functions, create them on the fly.
 Functions are special type of object in javascript.
-We can attach properties and methods to a function such as Primitive, Object nad Function.
+We can attach properties and methods to a function such as Primitive, Object and Function.

 * In Javascript, Functions are object.

 * In Javascript, Function object has some hidden special properties such as
-  * _Name:_ Optional property - A function can have name or it can be anonymous .i.e, function without name.
+  * _Name:_ Optional property - A function can have name or it can be anonymous (function without name).
   * _Code:_ its the actual line of code which we have written sit.
 It can be invocable (run this piece of code).

   Example: